-The Parties agree that nothing herein prohibits the opening of negotiations in April of 2020, or earlier, for a successor Agreement prior to the expiration of this Agreement.
+The Parties agree that nothing herein prohibits the opening of negotiations in April of 2020, or earlier for a successor Agreement prior to the expiration of this Agreement.
 In addition, the Association agrees to participate in reopened coalition negotiations with the District in 2019 for changes in calendar year 2020 as provided in Article VIII, Section H of this Agreement.
-Should future coalition agreements call for the reopening of Article VIII, Section H, the Parties agree to comply with those reopener provisions.
+Should future coalition agreements call for the reopening of Article VIII, Section H, the Parties agree to comply with the reopener provisions.

-IN WITNESS WHEREOF, the aforementioned Parties have executed and ratified this Agreement on the 15th day of March, 2019.
+IN WITNESS WHEREOF, the aforementioned Parties have executed and ratified this Agreement on the Amuch 2020.